 The Lone Confused Expert

-Wednesday 8 July 2015This is more than nine years old.
+Wednesday 8 July 2015This is over nine years old.
 Be careful.

 If you participate in mailing lists or IRC long enough, you will encounter a type of person I call The Lone Confused Expert.
 These are people who know a lot, but have gotten something wrong along the way.
 They have a fundamental misconception somewhere that is weaving through their conclusions.